-How can potential customers provide additional comments on or ask questions about the draft JPA?
-Interested persons are strongly encouraged to submit written comments on the JPA at or before the BCC's October 25 meeting.
-In addition, oral comment will be allowed at the October 25 meeting; however, oral comment will likely be subject to time limits.
-Written comments on the JPA may be submitted at the BCC's October 25 meeting and to Sandra J. Ely by email at sely@santafecountynm.gov or by mail at Santa Fe County Public Works Department 424 NM HWY 599, Frontage Rd, Santa Fe, NM 87507.
-Questions can also be asked of Ms. Ely by email, by calling 505-986-2426, or at office hours she will be holding at the Pojoaque Satellite Office, 5 West Gutierrez, Suite 9, Pojoaque, NM, from 4:00 p.m. to 6:00 p.m. on October 18, 19, and 20, 2016.
+How can people comment on or ask questions about the draft JPA?
+Comments on Commissioner Roybal's alternative proposals may be submitted at or before the BCC's December 13 meeting.
+Written comments may be submitted to Sandra J. Ely by email at sely@santafecountynm.gov or by mail at Santa Fe County Public Works Department, PO Box 276 Santa Fe, NM 87504.
+You can ask Ms. Ely questions about the JPA by email, by calling 505-986-2426, or by going to the Pojoaque Satellite Office, 5 West Gutierrez, Suite 9, Pojoaque, during her office hours.